danielaocampo2/carserviceclient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

-## Components
+## Components :blue_car:

+ **car-edit:**
- <b>car-edit: <b> This component allows you to edit the car data or create a new car.
+ -This component allows you to edit the car data or create a new car.
   In the owner field, just add the ID of the owner who is registered.
- :+1: This PR looks great - it's ready to merge! :shipit:
- :fearful: